joereynolds/what-to-code/README.md

 ### Local, non-interactive (command-line / daemon)

+  - A PHP library that works with GNU recutils

   - A program that goes on a usb stick.
 When the usb stick is attached, it moves a file from the USB stick to the pc (ideally without triggering any 'potentially harmful' warnings)